databendlabs/databend/website/blog/2023-10-01-databend-weekly-113.md

 ### Introducing Read Policies to Parquet Reader

-There is a drawback of using `arrow-rs` APIs: when we try to prefetching data for prewhere and topk push downs, we can't reuse the deserialized blocks.
+There is a drawback of using the `arrow-rs` APIs: When we try to prefetch data for prewhere and topk push downs, we can't reuse the deserialized blocks.

 In order to improve the logic of row group reading and reuse the prefetched data blocks at the final output stage, we have done a lot of refactoring and introduced some read policies.

 **NoPrefetchPoliy**

-There is no prefetch stage, we can read, deserialize and output data block we need directly.
+No prefetch stage at all.
+Databend reads, deserializes, and outputs data blocks you need directly.

 **PredicateAndTopkPolicy**

-At prefetch stage, prefetch columns needed by prewhere and topk.
-Deserialize them into `DataBlock` and evaluate it into `RowSelection`.
-Slice the `DataBlock` by batch size and store the `VecDeque` in memory.
+Databend prefetches columns needed by prewhere and topk at the prefetch stage.
+It deserializes them into a DataBlock and evaluates them into RowSelection.
+It then slices the DataBlock by batch size and stores the resulting VecDeque in memory.

-At final stage, read remain columns by `RowSelection` and output `DataBlock`s by batch size, and merge the prefetch block and project the block by `output_schema`.
+Databend reads the remaining columns specified by RowSelection at the final stage, and it outputs DataBlocks in batches.
+Then, it merges the prefetched blocks and projects the resulting blocks according to the output_schema.

 **TopkOnlyPolicy**

-It's similar to `PredicateAndTopkPolicy`, but we only evaluate topk at prefech stage.
+It's similar to the `PredicateAndTopkPolicy`, but Databend only evaluates the topk at the prefech stage.

-If you are interested in learning more, please check out the resources listed below:
+If you are interested in learning more, please check out the resources below:

 - [PR #13020 | refactor: introduce ReadPolicy to parquet reader](https://github.com/datafuselabs/databend/pull/13020)